cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

 You can either download the zip file from the [hello-world repo](https://github.com/cloudify-cosmo/cloudify-hello-world-example) or `git clone https://github.com/cloudify-cosmo/cloudify-hello-world-example.git`

-### Step 4 - Fill the HTTP server with the relevant files
+### Step 4 - Upload the relevant files to the HTTP Server

-We need to make all the files required by the Blueprint available in our HTTP server, to do this we will check **recursively** `blueprint.yaml` for external files.
+We need to make all the files required by the Blueprint available in our HTTP server.
+To do this we will check `blueprint.yaml` for external files **recursively**.
 `blueprint.yaml` is using the following external files:

 - [types.yaml](types.yaml)